JasperDeJonghe/Csharp-course-codedex/C#Course.md

 - https://dotnetfiddle.net
 - Visual Studio: Download and install Visual Studio (community edition), which is a powerful integrated development environment (IDE) for C# development.
   (https://visualstudio.microsoft.com)
 - .NET SDK: Install the .NET SDK, which includes everything you need to build and run C# applications.
+(Only needed if you are using Visual Studio)

 - Optional: Basic knowledge of any other programming language (even scratch).
 - Optional: Basic knowledge of algorithms.